 Winter gives us an appreciation for the other seasons: the promise and new life of spring, the heat and play of summer, the color and crispness of fall.

-2. Cold temperatures kill bugs, which is very good.
-Yes, bugs are part of the astounding beauty, variety, color, and design of our world, but let me just say that I won’t be writing a blog post about them anytime soon.
+2. Cold temperatures kill bugs, which is very, very good.
+Yes, bugs are part of the astounding beauty, variety, color, and design of our world, but I won’t be writing a blog post about them anytime soon.

 Edith said that while everyone loves spring, she loved looking at the winter skyline, at the shape and form of the trees.
 It reminded her of a black-and-white pencil sketch.
 Because of their shape and branching structure, she could identify trees even at a distance without seeing their bark.